Martin Bell is a former BBC war correspondent and independent MP. He has been a Unicef UK Ambassador for over 16 years.

-Last year he supported our work on education in emergencies and wrote a personal account of his experiences in the field for The Guardian.
+In 2016 he supported our work on education in emergencies and wrote a personal account of his experiences in the field for The Guardian.

 Martin continues to support Unicef UK’s work in emergencies, attending and hosting events to promote the needs of children around the world.